t-ateya/hierarchical-multi-agent-retrieval-system/frontend/README.md

-# Dynamous AI Agent Frontend
+# Multi-Agent Retrieval System - Frontend

 A modern React application built with Vite, TypeScript, and Shadcn UI that provides a polished interface for interacting with the AI agent.
 This frontend transforms the powerful backend agent into an accessible, user-friendly application with real-time streaming responses, conversation management, and a beautiful UI.